discordjs/guide/guide/interactions/buttons.md

 The `MessageComponentInteraction` class also provides an `update()` method to update the message the button is attached to.
 Passing an empty array to the `components` option will remove any buttons after one has been clicked.

-This method should be used in favour of `editReply()` on the original interaction, to ensure you respond to the button press.
+This method should be used in favour of `editReply()` on the original interaction, to ensure you respond to the button interaction.

 <!-- eslint-skip -->